apify/apify-docs/sources/platform/integrations/github.md

 # GitHub integration

-**Learn how to integrate your Apify actors with GitHub.
+**Learn how to integrate your Apify Actors with GitHub.
 This article shows you several possible integrations.**

 ---